 From my view, the most important task for Russia is not so much to understand at which particular level above 100 USD/bbl the oil price should stay based on forecast of marginal production costs from respectful and authoritative IEA, but to decide on what can be the lowest level (within the reasonable spectrum of valid calculations) of marginal production costs internationally.
-Russia then will need to break-through this level with its technological innovations to the lower production costs levels (firstly - with technical costs, and then - with financing costs as well) so Russian oil will be competitive at the world oil market, and investment projects in Russian oil - at the world capital market, even at the low oil price state of the market.
+Russia then will need to break-through this era" correlation between the increasing depth of the sea and growing production costs at the given field.